-The Bald Eagle lives near water to hunt for its favorite food- fish.
+Bald eagles lives near water to hunt for their favorite food - fish.
 They are found from Alaska down to Mexico.

 Bald eagles can fly up to speeds of 70 mph and dive up to 99 mph.

 Rhinos can live in the wild for 30-35 years.
-They are herbivorous (plant eaters) and are some of the largest land mammals.
-People believe the horns have healing properties and eat the ground up horns.
+They are herbivorous (plant eaters) and are some of the largest land mammals on earth.
+Some people believe the horns have healing properties and eat the ground up horns.

 Rhinos are endangered mostly because of poaching for their horns.
-Their horns are made from keratin- the same protein our hair and fingernails.
+Their horns are made from keratin- the same protein found in our hair and fingernails.

 Grizzly bears have a hump on their shoulders and claws about two to four inches long.
 Grizzlies are often dark brown, but can vary from very light cream to black.
 The long guard hairs on their backs and shoulders often have white tips and give the bears a "grizzled" appearance.
 This is how they got the name "grizzly."